tsmeele/MyRODS/README.md

 be mixed with regular API calls, they are included for convenience reasons (and for my research).

-Lastly, package *main* contains some classes that demonstrate how to use the library.
+Lastly, package *benchmark* demonstrates how to use the library.

 # Concluding remarks